Draeken/articles/knowledge_management/01OntologyExamples.md

 ## What kind of raw product to register
 generic localized (product that comes to mind in this localization). specified product () -> should it includes a field to the "parent" or "generic" concept?
-Yes -> avoid having too many raw product concept ; when asking user if there is tomatoes in this market, if the response is "no", don't ask for specified tomatoes.
+Yes -> avoid having too many raw product concept ; when asking user if there is tomatoes in this market, if the response is "no", don't ask for specified tomatoes. -> specified/"generic"(default) are in the same class/group -> no needs for a link to "parent".
+We ask user if there is the group "tomatoes" in the market.
+conclusion: no.

 ## List of item types
 - raw_product